-DD FWD (Fast Forward): Press and hold to advance playback quickly.
+▷▷ FWD (Fast Forward): Press and hold to advance playback quickly.

-(Previous Folder): Press the softkey below the < the tab to go to the first track in the previous folder

-(Next Folder): Press the softkey below the \Longrightarrow tab to go to the first track in the next folder.
+\leq \bigcirc (Previous Folder): Press the softkey below the \leq \bigcirc tab to go to the first track in the previous folder. \bigcirc > (Next Folder): Press the softkey below the \bigcirc > tab to go to the first track in the next folder.